Welcome CELCites, or is it CELCaroonies?!

 Read it enough times so that you understand it and will be able to share what you know.

-Look on a map and be ready to describe where in the country the news takes place.
+Look on a map and be ready to describe where within the world the news takes place.

 Bring the actual article with you to class.